souzamarlon/bootcamp-fastfeet/README.md

 $ cd backend
 $ yarn

-It is necessary to create the database in postgres before to run the yarn migrate.
+It is necessary to create the database in postgres before to run the yarn sequelize db:migrate.

 # Run migrations to your database
-$ yarn migrate
+$ yarn sequelize db:migrate

 # Run the backend server
 $ yarn dev